 The firm has graduates in law from Columbia University, Florida State University, Georgetown University, Louisiana State University, Mississippi College, New York University, Tulane University, University of Arkansas at Little Rock, University of California (Hastings), University of Florida, University of Mississippi, University of North Carolina, University of Virginia, Vanderbilt University, and Wake Forest University.
 The staff includes investigators, paralegals, nurses and other professional support personnel.
 Orderly continued growth is expected.

 Significant Distinctions: The firm is proud of the academic achievements and honorary qualifications of its lawyers.
-One of the firm’s active members, Charles Clark, is the retired Chief Judge of the United States Court of Appeals for the Fifth Circuit and is also a member of both the American College of Trial Lawyers and the American Academy of Appellate Lawyers.
+One of the firm’s former members, Charles Clark, was the retired Chief Judge of the United States Court of Appeals for the Fifth Circuit and a member of both the American College of Trial Lawyers and the American Academy of Appellate Lawyers.
 In-house professional endeavors are required in addition to mandatory continuing legal education.
 Participation in the State Bar pro bono program is encouraged.

 Individual lawyers are associated with recognized civic, industry and professional organizations.
 Members belong to the Product Liability Advisory Council, the American College of Trust and Estate Counsel, the American College of Employment Lawyers, the American Academy of Appellate Lawyers, and are Fellows of the American College of Trial Lawyers.